adfinis/ansible-guide/doc/roles.rst

 restart a service with a task, which runs every time, the role is running.
 The improvement of handlers is, that they must be notified by a task, and they run only once of each playbook.
+Use handlers instead of check if a previous task has changed.

 .. code-block:: Yaml